Data Pipeline Orchestration, Stream Processing, Apache Kafka, Apache Flink, Real-time Data, Data Engineering, Pipeline Management

 State Management: Applications using Kafka Streams or Flink maintain local state stores.
 Orchestration must handle state migration during scaling events or version upgrades.

-Platforms like Conduktor help orchestrate these aspects by providing centralized management of topics, schemas, and connectors, visualizing data lineage across the pipeline, and monitoring the health of consumer groups and connectors in real time.
+Platforms like Conduktor help orchestrate these aspects by providing centralized management of topics, schemas, and connectors with Kafka Connect, visualizing data lineage across the pipeline, and monitoring the health of consumer groups and connectors in real time.

 Best Practices for Streaming Orchestration